Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Our Approach

-To leverage $G^2$, we introduce our Ground Graph Aware Transformer ($G^2AT$) model, as shown in Figure \ref{fig:architecture}.
-During the encoding stage, $G^2AT$ encodes input text by a text encoder to obtain sequence token representations of context and documents.
-To obtain graph representations, the graph encode takes the $G^2$ as graph input and explicitly models the semantic relations in the graph.
-In the decoding stage, the multimodal knowledge aware decoder leverages the graph structure to drive the response generation through dynamic graph attention which facilitates knowledge selection to generate more informative responses.
+To leverage $G^2$, we propose our Grounded Graph Aware Transformer ($G^2AT$) model, which is illustrated in Figure~\ref{fig:architecture}.
+In the encoding stage, $G^2AT$ employs two different encoders to obtain multi-forms knowledge representations.
+The text encoder produces sequential representations from text, while the graph encoder explicitly models the semantic relations in $G^2$ to obtain graphical representations.
+During decoding, the graph-sequence fusion decoder leverages two dynamic attention mechanisms on sequential and graphical knowledge representation to aid knowledge selection and generate more informative responses.